joshoohaah/aws_elb_webserver/README.md

   1. chefdk software package installed
   1. `berks vendor` on this cookbook and put that output into your local chef repo cookbook folder  `cp -R berks-cookbooks/* ~/<your chef repo>/cookbooks`
      1. if you don't have a chef repo make one!  `chef generate <your chef repo>`
+  1. set `export AWS_DEFAULT_PROFILE=personal` or whatever aws profile you choose to use
   1. run the webserver/elb deployment example using `chef-client --local-mode aws_deploy.rb`
 ### using test-kitchen
    1. Locally